molbio-dresden/flexidot/README.md

 ### Mismatch and ambiguity handling

-#### Mismatches

-with `-S/--substitution_count [number of allowed mismatches (substitutions)]`

-FlexiDot allows toleration of a specified mismatch number per window, thus increasing specificity, yet decreasing specificity.

-#### Ambiguities

-with `-w/--wobble_conversion Y/N`
+In diverged or distantly related sequences matches may be interrupted by mismatches or residues might be represented as ambiguities to refer to frequent variants or mutations.
+Similarly, relaxed matching is helpful when analyzing error-prone sequences like SMRT reads.
+The achieved relaxation of the matching conditions thus increases sensitivity, while decreasing specificity.

-FlexiDot handles base ambiguities, often found in consensus sequences.
+Firstly, FlexiDot handles **ambiguous residues**, often found in consensus sequences.
 This allows the comparison of species-specific representations of multigene or repeat families as well as common variants or sequence subfamilies.
+The ambiguity handling is controlled via`-w/--wobble_conversion Y/N`.

+Secondly, a defined number of **mismatches** within the window can be allowed with `-S/--substitution_count [number of allowed mismatches (substitutions)]`.
+This is even less stringent than the ambiguity handling.
+Please note, that only substitution mutations are allowed but not indels.

+Lastly, both mismatch and ambiguity handling can be combined for the analysis.

 <img src="https://github.com/molbio-dresden/flexidot/blob/master/images/Fig-Suppl-MismatchesWobbles.png" width="600">